There are a whole lot of shorts on the market. Let us help you narrow it down.

 Headed out for some soul crushing “groad” riding?
 (Groad is Gravel + Road)

-We’ll jump straight to the pro tip on this one: You can wear road specific or mtb specific apparel when riding groad!
-There’s really no need to buy gravel specific kit for this style of riding, and the current offerings we have will definitely cover you while you’re out there.
-That being said, groad riding is typically harder on your sitbones that traditional road riding, so be sure to get a pair of bottoms that have plenty of cushion.
+We’ll jump straight to the pro tip on this one: You can wear road-specific or MTB-specific apparel when riding groad!
+Our current road and MTB offerings will definitely cover you while you’re out there on the mixed use surfaces.
+That being said, groad riding is typically harder on your sit bones that traditional road riding, so be sure to get a pair of bottoms that have plenty of cushion.